 - Investigations of all accidents will be undertaken so that control measures can be introduced to prevent recurrence.
 The majority of accidents will be low level requiring minimal investigation with the outcomes only needing to be noted on the KAHSC on-line Accident Recording System and in the Pupil Accident Book. - More detailed investigations may be needed for more serious incidents and these will be conducted by a member of senior management.
 Any staff member involved in investigating accidents must understand what this entails - guidance on Accidents and Accident Investigations and appropriate forms can be found in General Safety Series G03. - Where appropriate, risk assessments will be formally reviewed following accidents/near misses.

 Accident Data Analysis

-Accident/incident statistics are reported to the Management Committee on at least an annual basis to enable any patterns to be identified and to determine, where necessary, measures to prevent recurrence.
-A template Accident/Incident Analysis form can be found on the KAHSC website for schools to populate with local data which can be presented to governing bodies as a termly or annual report.
-Data can then be used to benchmark performance over time, within each school setting.
+Accident/incident statistics are reported to the Senior Leadership Team on at least an annual basis to enable any patterns to be identified and to determine, where necessary, measures to prevent recurrence.

 Retention of Documents